MediWound (NASDAQ:MDWD) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of MediWound (NASDAQ:MDWD – Get Rating) in a research report sent to investors on Monday morning.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com initiated coverage on shares of MediWound (NASDAQ:MDWD – Get Rating) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “sell” rating on the biopharmaceutical company’s stock.

-Other research analysts also recently issued research reports about the company.
-Aegis dropped their price target on MediWound from $9.00 to $7.00 and set a buy rating on the stock in a research note on Monday, March 21st.
-Zacks Investment Research downgraded MediWound from a buy rating to a hold rating in a research note on Saturday, March 19th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus target price of $5.69.
+MDWD has been the subject of a number of other research reports.
+Zacks Investment Research downgraded MediWound from a “buy” rating to a “hold” rating in a report on Saturday, March 19th.
+Aegis decreased their target price on MediWound from $9.00 to $7.00 and set a “buy” rating for the company in a report on Monday, March 21st.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, MediWound presently has an average rating of “Hold” and a consensus target price of $5.69.

-Several hedge funds have recently made changes to their positions in MDWD.
-Marshall Wace LLP purchased a new position in shares of MediWound in the 1st quarter valued at approximately $93,000.
-Morgan Stanley grew its stake in shares of MediWound by 33.9% in the 1st quarter.
-Morgan Stanley now owns 40,552 shares of the biopharmaceutical company’s stock valued at $218,000 after purchasing an additional 10,271 shares during the last quarter.
-Goldman Sachs Group Inc. purchased a new position in shares of MediWound in the 3rd quarter valued at approximately $48,000.
-BOKF NA purchased a new stake in shares of MediWound in the third quarter valued at approximately $1,212,000.
-Finally, Jane Street Group LLC purchased a new stake in shares of MediWound in the third quarter valued at approximately $38,000.
-Institutional investors own 13.58% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in MDWD.
+Marshall Wace LLP bought a new stake in MediWound during the 1st quarter valued at about $93,000.
+Morgan Stanley grew its stake in shares of MediWound by 33.9% in the first quarter.
+Morgan Stanley now owns 40,552 shares of the biopharmaceutical company’s stock worth $218,000 after acquiring an additional 10,271 shares during the period.
+Goldman Sachs Group Inc. bought a new stake in shares of MediWound in the third quarter worth approximately $48,000.
+BOKF NA bought a new stake in shares of MediWound in the third quarter worth approximately $1,212,000.
+Finally, Jane Street Group LLC bought a new stake in shares of MediWound in the third quarter worth approximately $38,000.
+Institutional investors and hedge funds own 13.58% of the company’s stock.

 See Also